You Clicked. That’s on You.

 This first article was personal.
 It was meant to be.
 It was the explanation, the context, the terms of engagement laid out plainly before anything else gets said.

 What comes next will be more researched, more structured, more focused on the ideas themselves.
-It will cover things a lot of people are not going to like.
-The conclusions will not be softened and the punches will not be pulled.
+But the conclusions will not be softened and the punches will not be pulled.
+If something rises to the point that I feel I need to publicly say something, then I will say it plainly so any with counterpoints know exactly where I stand and what to address in their response.

 Lastly, let me address my relationship with AI directly.